Skip to main content

 • Luxembourg’s Recovery and Resilience Plan (RRP) does not include any investment in connectivity, as the policy focus is on ensuring that private investment is sufficient to fulfil the objectives for 2025.

 • The Checkmynet.lu tool measures the performance and quality of internet access services for end users and is free-of-charge.
-If a consumer finds the measured bandwidth to be lower than the one contracted, they can contact their provider; if they do not receive a reply or the reply is unsatisfactory, the consumer can use ILR’s mediation service free-of-charge.
+If a consumer finds the measured bandwidth to be lower than the one contracted, they can contact their provider.
+If they do not receive a reply or the reply is unsatisfactory, the consumer can use ILR’s mediation service free-of-charge.

 • Broadband mapping: the government has developed a Broadband service mapping tool that shows the level of broadband coverage for each municipality in Luxembourg.
 The map is based on fixed network operators’ data (Docsis, VDSL and Fibre).